 “There is nothing that makes us love a man so much as pray for him.”
 (William Law)

 A. Most of the time that Jesus spent in prayer was allocated to pray for others than he prayed for himself, (Luke 22:31)

 B. The Bible says failure in intercede for our brethren is a sin in the eyes of the Lord, (1 Samuel 12:23)

 C. The Bible also urge us to pray for our leaders so that God will give them the wisdom they need to lead, (1 Timothy 2:2)

 A. When we intercede we express our concern to God about the interests of others.
 Not just our own interests, (Philippians 2:4)

-B. When we intercede we delay God’s judgement and expedite his deliverance, (Genesis 18:23-33)
+B. When we intercede we delay God’s wrath and expedite his deliverance, (Genesis 18:23-33)

 C. When we intercede we actually pray according to the desire of God’s heart, (Genesis 18:32)

 In conclusion I want to urge you to spend time with God, talk to Him sincerely and honestly and cast your cares on Him.
 Then find out what He wants to do and follow His lead.

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)